Deze video gaat over Kate Raworth, auteur Donut Economie, in Brabant

 A growing number of social entrepreneurs are working on the meaningful economy: an economy that centres on creating societal value and doing the right thing.
 This is done with a financially viable company with solutions found at the intersection between public and private tasks.
 Social Finance NL and Social Impact Factory supported the provincial government in its search for a good tool for shaping the above.

-The BOF operates based on social impact bond (SIB) financing model of public/private outcome-based financing.
-A SIB is a contract through which private investors invest in a social enterprise initiative such as supporting refugee status holders to ensure they find work.
-In this way, they help to increase the societal impact.
-Once the outcomes have been achieved, the government pays back the investors with interest.
+The BOF’s methods are based on the social impact bonds (SIBs) funding model: public-private results-based financing.
+An SIB is a contract whereby private investors fund an approach devised by social entrepreneurs such as, for instance, supervising status holders in their search for work.
+In this way they help increase the societal impact.
+Once the results have been achieved, the government pays the investors back and pays out their returns.

 This is emphatically not about privatising societal issues, but all about public-private cooperations whereby funds are utilised to create societal yields for vulnerable people.
 The provincial government continues to direct this partnership by determining the goals to be achieved, the target group and the way the latter two aspects will be measured.
 This always takes place in consultation and cooperation with the other parties involved.